wwfus/engrid-wwf/README.md

 ![Options](options.png "Engrid Multistep Lightbox Options")

+- **name**: The name of the lightbox.
+This is used to identify the lightbox in Google Analytics.
+Defaults to "4Site Multi-Step Splash".
 - **image** - Main Image of the Lightbox.
 - **logo** - Logo Image Used on the center of the Lightbox.
 On mobile, it will be scaled down and moved to the top.
 - **title** - Title of the Lightbox.